CP1401/Practicals/prac_07/README.md

 This is a fairly normal issue, but one that programmers need to deal with more so than 'regular' people.
 You need to continue to systematically build your attension to detail ;)

+## Reflection

+This exercise is intended to help you prepare for your second assignment where you will keep a **developer's journal**.
+In your journal, you will keep track of your work over time, noting any problems and how you overcame them.
+You will also complete a summary that identifies any lessons you have learned through the process.

+Now, take a couple of minutes and think about your work, how you overcame problems and particularly your **process** for practicals in this subject so far...

+**Write at least 3 lessons** you have learned about yourself and the problem-solving process (not about Python code) through completing the practicals up to now.

 # Debugging

 Debugging is the process of finding and fixing problems in code (yours or someone else's), and is an important skill to